Should you become a DIY investor?

 With reams of financial information available, I would argue there is almost no excuse not to understand the basic elements that comprise 80,000+ personal finance books:

-- Body #2: disaster-proof your life with insurance, where needed.
+- Chapter 3: disaster-proof your life with insurance, where needed, to cover a catastrophic loss.

 - Conclusion: Rinse and repeat for the next 30-40 years.

-That’s the basics within 80,000+ personal finance books in four bullets.
+That’s the basics within 80,000+ personal finance books in just five bullets.

 Why DIY is not for everyone